Strength & Movement for Everyday Life

 Do I need boxing experience?

-What’s a session like?
+What is a session like?

 Meet Donna Medina, MS, ACSM-CEP

-Private training for women in Vallejo, CA
+Structured Strength & Movement for Women in Vallejo, CA

 Ready to Get Started